FahdSeddik/Space-Shooter-Game/README.md

 Sprites are from [Open Mega Art](https://opengameart.org).

 # Tasks
-- [ ] Fix issue to for game to work on all resulotions.
+- [ ] Fix issue for game to work on all resulotions.
 - [ ] Implement player/bullet skins.
 - [ ] Implement different wave formations.
 - [ ] Implement homing bullets.